foxyflow/LukesUWP/README.md

 # LukesUWP
-Small Language Learning application using Universal Windows Platform to show inheritance
+Small Language Learning application using Universal Windows Platform (UWP) to show inheritance and how I can't spell Italia.